Sensory Overload – Tips for Helping Sensory Sensitive Kids

 - Have them wear a weighted vest or wrap up in a blanket.
 These heavy items can provide a feeling of security.

 - Add a pet to your family.
-Something as simple as petting a dog or cat can have a calming effect on children with autism.
+Something as simple as petting a dog or cat can provide a positive sensory input and have a calming effect on children with autism.
 Caring for a pet also teaches them responsibility and routine, and gives them a loyal companion to walk and play with.
 Service or emotional support dogs are trained to help autistic children manage emotions.

-While it’s good to have a bag of tricks to use at home and social situations, parenting a sensory sensitive child with autism takes patience and healthy coping strategies.
-It can be hard to stay calm and remember that autistic children aren’t throwing a fit just to be difficult or cause a scene in public.
-They are hypersensitive and need support and age-appropriate tools to deal with sensory overload and upsetting situations.
+While it’s good to have a bag of tricks to use at home and in social situations, parenting a sensory sensitive child with autism takes patience and healthy coping strategies.
+It can be hard to stay calm and remember that an autistic person isn’t throwing a fit just to be difficult or cause a scene in public.
+They are hypersensitive and need support and age-appropriate tools to deal with sensory processing issues and upsetting situations.

 We Are Here to Help